Faster Approximate String Matching for Short Patterns: From Landau-Vishkin to Mapping and Label Nearest Common Ancestor

-Steps $1$, $2$, and $4$ takes $O(rf/w) = O(m\log m/w)$ time.
-Note that a set of diagonal positions of LV-algorithm requires $O(m\log m)$ bits to be represented and therefore this bound is optimal within constant factors.
 We parameterize the complexity for approximate string matching in terms of the complexity for the $\Lnca$ and $\Map$ operations. \begin{lemma} Let $P$ and $Q$ be strings of length $m$ and $n$, respectively, and let $k$ be an error threshold.
-Given a data structure using $s$ space and and $p$ preprocessing time that supports $\Map$ and $\Lnca$ in time $q$ on inputs of length $O(m)$ we can solve approximate string matching in time $O\left(\frac{nk}{m} \cdot q + \frac{nk\log m}{w} + p + n\right)$ and space $O(s + m)$. \end{lemma} \begin{proof} We consider two cases depending on $n$.
-Suppose first that $n \leq 2m-2k$.
-In this case we can implement the above algorithm using the data structure for $\Map$ and $\Lnca$ since all of packed sequences have at most $O(m)$ entries.
-The preprocessing time and space is $O(m + p)$.
-Steps $1$, $2$, and $4$ use time $O(rf/w + 1) = O(m\log m/w + 1)$ and step $3$ use time $q$.
-Computing all of the $O(k)$ state transitions therefore takes time $O(k(q + \frac{m\log m}{w}) + p + m)$.
-Since $n/m = O(1)$ the result follows.
-If $n > 2m-2k$ we apply the algorithm to $O(n/m)$ substrings of length $2m-2k$ as described in Section~\ref{sec:preliminaries}.
-The computation for each of the substrings is independent and therefore we can reuse the space to get $O(p+m)$ space.
-The time is
+Given a data structure using $s$ space and $p$ preprocessing time that supports $\Map$ and $\Lnca$ in time $q$ on $O(\log m)$-packed sequences of length $O(m)$, we can solve approximate string matching in time $O\left(\frac{nk}{m} \cdot q + \frac{nk\log m}{w} + p + n\right)$ and space $O(s + m)$. \end{lemma} \begin{proof} We consider two cases depending on $n$.
+First, suppose that $n \leq 2m-2k$.
+Then, all of the packed sequences in the algorithm have length $O(m)$.
+Hence, we can use the data structure for $\Map$ and $\Lnca$ directly to implement step $3$ in time $q$.
+Since steps $1$, $2$, and $4$ use time $O(rf/w + 1) = O(m\log m/w + 1)$, we can compute all of the $k+1$ state transitions in time $O(k(q + \frac{m\log m}{w}) + m)$.
+With additional time and space for preprocessing and using the fact that $n/m = O(1)$, the result follows.
+If $n > 2m-2k$, we apply the algorithm to $O(n/m)$ substrings of length $2m-2k$ as described in Section~\ref{sec:preliminaries}.
+Since the computation for each of the substrings is independent, we can reuse space to get $O(p + m)$ space in total.
+The total time is

 \end{proof}